-- All Underhand blocks will have the top sawn off leaving a flat place for competitors to stand, so the blocks will have a diameter of 28cm. - o No modification of the block by a competitor is allowed. - o This eliminates the "foothold rule". - No slab rule will be in effect.
-The ends of the block will be wrapped or screwed to prevent slabbing.
-This will be completed by the organisation. - Prior to and at the completion of the discipline the Axe must rest securely in the wood block designated to hold the Axe.
+- All Underhand blocks will have the top sawn off leaving a flat place for competitors to stand, so the blocks will have a diameter of 28cm. - o No modification of the block by a competitor is allowed. - o This eliminates the "foothold rule". - Prior to and at the completion of the discipline the Axe must rest securely in the wood block designated to hold the Axe.